 In August 2019, the Business Roundtable released a Statement on the Purpose of a Corporation signed by 181 CEOs, who committed to “leading their companies for the benefit of all stakeholders” and adopting “a modern standard for corporate responsibility.”6 Specific commitments include investing in employees via fair compensation and training programs, dealing with suppliers in a fair and ethical manner, and respecting people in communities.7

-Corporate disclosures on human rights issues are generally poor, fueling calls for mandatory reporting.
+Corporate disclosures on human rights issues are generally poor, fuelling calls for mandatory reporting.
 Compliance with new requirements may require material operational and disclosure changes for companies.
 While this inevitably comes with costs, a robust human rights policy will help companies avoid possible legal penalties, while also providing the reputational and operational benefits described above.

 As the regulatory and legal landscape evolves, enforcement will determine the effectiveness or otherwise of these initiatives in advancing human rights.
 Penalties associated with corporate human rights violations have so far been relatively weak.
 But it’s clear that the issue of corporate respect for human rights is moving up the regulatory agenda.